anoopkhera/WordFrequency/README.md

 # Word Frequency

-This is repository contains the java file that can be ran in order to display word frequencies in a given sentence.
+This repository contains the java file that can be ran in order to display word frequencies in a given sentence.

 Time spent: **3** hours spent in total